sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 # Sending commands to your node

-`monerod` support sending commands locally to the unrestricted RPC via the `monerod` binary when detached, allowing you get additional info on the status of `monerod`, set bandwidth limits, increase peer limits, etc.
+`monerod` support sending commands locally to the unrestricted RPC via the `monerod` binary when detached, allowing you get additional info on the status of `monerod`, set bandwidth limits, set peer limits, etc.

 A full list of commands as of `v0.17.1.8` can be found below, or by running `monerod help`:

-{{< code language="help" title="monerod help output" id="5" expand="Show" collapse="Hide" isCollapsed="false" >}}
+{{< code language="help" title="monerod help output" id="5" expand="Show" collapse="Hide" isCollapsed="true" >}}
 Monero 'Oxygen Orion' (v0.17.1.8-release)
 Commands:
   alt_chain_info [blockhash]